substratusai/kubeai/docs/install/gke.md

 ---
-title: "How to install KubeAI on GKE"
+title: "Install KubeAI on GKE"
 ---

-# How to install KubeAI on GKE
+# Install KubeAI on GKE

 <details markdown="1">
 <summary>TIP: Make sure you have enough quota in your GCP project.</summary>